Takahiro Moriuchi: 2005–present: One Ok Rock

-In November 2013, Taka helped Pay Money to My Pain to sing and write one of their songs on their tribute album Gene after their vocalist, K (Kei Goto), died due to heart failure.
+In November 2013, Taka helped Pay Money to My Pain to sing and write one of their songs on their tribute album Gene after their vocalist, K (後藤慶, Kei Gotō), died due to heart failure.

 In summer 2014, One Ok Rock's newest songs, "Mighty Long Fall" and "Heartache" were featured as theme songs for the live action movie sequels, Rurouni Kenshin: Kyoto Inferno and Rurouni Kenshin: The Legend Ends, respectively.

 In February 2015, Moriuchi was featured as a guest vocalist on the track "Dreaming Alone" by Against the Current.

 As of July 2015, One Ok Rock is signed with the U.S. label, Warner Bros.
 Records and released an English version of their album, 35xxxv in February 2015.

 On September 11, 2016, One Ok Rock signed with Fueled by Ramen.
 Their eighth album, Ambitions, was released on January 11, 2017, for the Japanese version album under the Japanese label A-Sketch and on January 13, 2017, for the English version album under the American label Fueled by Ramen.

 In July 2017, Moriuchi was featured on the track "Don't Let Me Go" from Goldfinger's album The Knife as a guest vocalist.
 On 27 October 2017, he appeared at Linkin Park and Friends – Celebrate Life in Honor of Chester Bennington, performing "Somewhere I Belong" with the remaining members of Linkin Park.
 On May 12, 2018, he guested on Linkin Park co-vocalist Mike Shinoda's show at Identity Festival in Los Angeles, performing "Waiting for the End / Where'd You Go" mash-up.

 On September 14, 2020, Journey frontman Arnel Pineda collaborated with him covering the 1981 Journey classic ballad "Open Arms".
 The cover was recorded separately in isolation, and uploaded on Pineda's YouTube channel.

+In 2025, the he contributed to the original soundtrack of the Netflix original series Glass Heart in 2025.

 Artistry

 Influences

 His greatest influences are Linkin Park, Good Charlotte, The Used, Red Hot Chili Peppers, Thirty Seconds to Mars, hide, Maroon 5, Adele, Rize, Issues, Sum 41, Green Day and Simple Plan.
-His favorite artists are X Japan, Bring Me the Horizon, Radwimps, Michael Jackson, Vanessa Carlton, Attack Attack!, Asking Alexandria, Destrage, Coldplay, Nickelback and Avril Lavigne.
+His favorite artists are X Japan, Bring Me the Horizon, Radwimps, Michael Jackson, Vanessa Carlton, Attack Attack!, Asking Alexandria, Destrage, Coldplay, Nickelback, Twenty One Pilots and Avril Lavigne.
 He has also cited Chester Bennington from Linkin Park and Kellin Quinn from Sleeping With Sirens as his inspirations to switch from pop music to rock music.

+Voice

+Moriuchi's high tenor voice has been praised by vocal experts for its wide and dynamic range, smooth transitions between registers, emotiveness, power, tone, as well as his breath control, and ability to change textures and hold out high notes for a long time.
+Experts agree that he is one of the most well-trained rock vocalists in the current musical scene.